GabrieleSantin/cssim_convergence/README.md

 ## Code overview

-To test the code, you can run one of the three example:
+To test the code, you can run one of the three examples:

 * [Example1_linear_and_bicubic_interpolation.ipynb](Example1_linear_and_bicubic_interpolation.ipynb): Example of kernel interpolation.
 * [Example2_kernel_interpolation.ipynb](Example2_kernel_interpolation.ipynb): Example of bilinear and bicubic interpolation.